HL7/CardX-HTN-MNG/input/pagecontent/IG-examples.md

 ### Self-Measured Blood Pressure Related Heart Rate

-This is an example of a self-measured heart rate associated with a self-measured blood pressure reading.
+This is an example of a self-measured heart rate associated with a self-measured blood pressure reading:
 [SMBP Associated Heart Rate](Observation-SMBP-Associated-HeartRate-example.html)